centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 ### Test monitoring engine configuration of a poller

-To test configuration files for poller "Remote Poller" of id 2, use the **POLLERTEST** command:
+To test configuration files for poller "Remote Poller" with ID 2, use the **POLLERTEST** command:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLERTEST -v 1